compactcode/open.vim/readme.md

 # open.vim

-A simple vim plugin that adds a tiny bit of smarts when opening files.
+A simple vim plugin that adds a bit of smarts when opening files.

 ## Usage